muzny/tiletothetop/README-DEV.md

 locally, you can run `foreman start`.

 #Deployment
-If you don't already have the Heroku login info, send me an email.
+If you need a Heroku collaborator invite, send me an email.
 To deploy, you'll need to install the
 [Heroku Toolbelt](https://toolbelt.heroku.com/).
 There's a Ruby gem you can use if you're not on Debian/Ubuntu.
 Otherwise: